diparrag/IPTV/README.md

 The consumer of tv and internet is high, the procastination is increasing.

 ## Problem
-October 23, I’m been working until three days ago, now I’m on vacations for a few days. -I hope- I live in a rent bedroom and the walls are wide, so cellular and television signals don’t get here.
+October 23, I’m been working until three days ago, now I’m on vacations for a few days -I hope-.

+I live in a rent bedroom and the walls are wide, so cellular and television signals don’t get here.
 This situation wasn’t a problem before COVID-19 because I work so hard and only stay in the house to sleep.
 But now, with my current situation, I’m been trying stay away from pc and relax even I think watch television but it’s not possible because I live in a “cave” with wifi.

 ## Idea